 British Politics, Brexit, and Political Transformation

-The course aims to introduce students to Brexit, the UK’s decision to leave the European Union after over 40 years of membership.
-It considers key debates around Brexit, as well as evaluates what years of attempted implementation reveals about British society and political institutions.
+In this course, students will explore Brexit, the UK’s decision to leave the European Union after over forty years of membership.
+It considers key debates around Brexit and evaluates what the process of seeking to implement Brexit since 2016 has revealed about British society and political institutions.

 History of Identity and Conflict